DavidSchinazi/draft-connect-udp-ecn/draft-schinazi-masque-connect-udp-ecn.md

 Intermediaries that support this extension and HTTP/3 datagrams MUST negotiate all four flow identifiers separately on the client-facing and server-facing connections.
-This is accomplished by having the intermediary parse the unnamed element and the "ecn-ect0", "ecn-ect1", and "ecn-ce" named elements in the "Datagram-Flow-Id" header on all CONNECT-UDP requests it receives, and sending the same four flow identifiers in the "Datagram-Flow-Id" header on the response.
+This is accomplished by having the intermediary parse the REGISTER_DATAGRAM_FLOW_ID frames it receives on all CONNECT-UDP streams, and sending the same four flow identifiers in the REGISTER_DATAGRAM_FLOW_ID in the reverse direction.

 Intermediaries MUST NOT send the "ECN" header with a value of 1 to the client on its response unless it has received that same value in the response it